The ability to concentrate and to use your time well is everything if you want to succeed in business–or almost anywhere else for that matter.

 We now know the importance of goal setting, but we also need to understand the goal setting strategy.
 Not all goal setting strategies are good, which would get you success.
 We need to remember that our goals should be S.M.A.R.T. which means that your strategy should be about setting smart goals.

 A S.M.A.R.T.
 Goal is:

 - Specific.
 When you have specific goals, you are more likely to achieve them in comparison to general goals.
 A specific goal is when we are able to clearly identify a task, distinct task.
 For example, “go to college” is a general goal, while “complete a Masters Degree in business administration” is a specific goal.

 - Measurable.
 It is much easier to monitor your progress when you set measurable goals.
-For example, a goal saying “I need to clear my MBA in 2 years is not a very measurable goal.
-Instead you should have a goal saying “I want to clear my MBA with 60% aggregate score” this way if you are not able to get the desired results in the first semester, you would know and you would work extra hard to get better results in the second semester to compensate for the short fall in the first.
+For example, a goal saying “I want to be a successful entrepreneur” is not a clear goal.
+Instead you should have a goal saying “I want to reach a revenue or half a million by March 2016”.
+This way if you are not able to get the desired results in the first semester, you would know and you would work extra hard to get better results in the second semester to compensate for the short fall in the first.

 - Achievable.
 You need to be very cautious that your defined goals are not unreachable.
 You it is indeed unreachable, you are bound to get discouraged.
 For example, “become a CEO of a fortune 500 company in 10 years” is not an achievable goal for a fresher, even though it may qualify as achievable in the future.